ozengnr/portfolio/content/blog/2023/06/26/product-on-trial-3-openai/index.Rmd

 ![Pricing](3.png)

-Additionally, ChatGPT offers both a free plan and a plus plan.
+ChatGPT also offers both a free plan and a plus plan.
 The plus plan comes with added benefits like enhanced responsiveness and speed, particularly during times of high demand.
 And demand for ChatGPT keeps growing.

 ### Verdict (18/20)